jnyfah/jnyfah.github.io/_posts/phanes4.md

 ### Memory ordering

 Memory ordering is the trickiest part of this deque, but understanding the basics is enough to follow the design.
-Links at the end for more insights

 CPUs and compilers are allowed to reorder instructions for performance.
 On a single thread this is invisible the result is always the same as if everything ran in order.